Pelvic floor exercises

 Pelvic floor exercises can help to strengthen the muscles around your bladder and in the pelvic floor and may improve your bladder control.
 Studies have also shown that some men with erectile dysfunction (impotence) have better function after carrying out pelvic floor exercises regularly.

 You can ask a healthcare professional, such as a physiotherapist or specialist nurse about how to do these exercises correctly.
-You could also ask your GP or local health centre if they can put you in touch with a continence advisor, who is a specialist in dealing with urinary problems.
+You could also ask your GP or local health centre if they can put you in touch with a continence adviser, who is a specialist in dealing with urinary problems.

 Which muscles should I exercise?